Welcome to Our Camino Primitivo Blog

 Tradition holds that the Camino Primitivo is the oldest and perhaps ‘original’ camino route which was initially established in the 9th century after Santiago’s remains and tomb were rediscovered.
 The Primitivo follows the route of Alfonso II or Alfonso the Chaste, the King of Asturias, who walked to Santiago’s tomb hiking from the Spanish capital of Oviedo to Lugo and then onto Compostela.

-Following the Moorish invasion and reconquest of Spain which lead to the rising political influence of the city of Leon the Camino Frances became the more frequently travelled route for pilgrims to Santiago.
+Following the Moorish invasion and reconquest of Spain which led to the rising political influence of the city of Leon the Camino Frances became the more frequently travelled route for pilgrims to Santiago.

 Presently the route of the Camino Primitivo has continued to become more popular with pilgrims as trekkers look for alternatives to the busier Camino Frances to the south.
-As of 2019 the Camino Primitivo is considered to be the fourth most popular route for pilgrims en route to Santiago.
+The Camino Primitivo is considered to be the fourth most popular pilgrim route to Santiago.

 Trail Conditions and Terrain

-The Camino Primitivo is a generally well maintained pathway – weather and season depending.
-Given its location it is noted for having a number of days filled with challenging terrain as the trail ascends and descends hilly and mountainous regions of northern Spain.
-Given the topography of the Primitivo pilgrims must remember that much of this route can be colder in the Spring, Fall and Winter seasons just as rain storms can transform the steep pathway into challenging mud to climb or descend on.
+The Camino Primitivo is a generally well-maintained pathway weather and season depending.
+Given its location, it is noted for having a number of days filled with challenging terrain as the trail ascends and descends into hilly and mountainous regions of northern Spain.
+Given the topography of the Primitivo, pilgrims must remember that much of this route can be colder in the Spring, Fall and Winter seasons just as rain storms can transform the steep pathway into challenging mud to climb or descend on.

 Despite (or perhaps because of) many of the topographical challenges along the way the Camino Primitivo provides more time in the wilderness and in nature – especially as the route lacks the number of pilgrims which the Frances often has on it.